 Large trucks are a dominant part of the traffic stream and represent every 4th vehicle on the road.
 Over 91% of Tennessee’s communities depend exclusively on large trucks to move their goods.
 The Tennessee Department of Transportation recently posted the findings from INRIX, a leading provider of highly accurate traffic information and driver services, on their website.
 Findings show that Tennessee is at the top of the list of states with key corridors and one or more crossroads.
 Over 77,000 large trucks pass through Tennessee each day on their way to other destinations.
 Trucks bring the good stuff and we are on a mission in Tennessee to educate our teens and all motorists on our highways about safely sharing the road with large trucks and other large commercial vehicles.

 Currently the TTF is reaching out to introduce the “Teens & Trucks Share the Road” program to all public high schools, private high schools, commercial companies that teach driver’s education, and the Tennessee Highway Patrol Special Program Officers that teach safety education across the state.
 Driver’s education in the State of Tennessee does not have a state standard of curriculum; therefore schools may select whichever program they like best.
 Private companies of course may choose their own curriculum and all programs are monitored by the Tennessee Department of Safety.
 The consensus has been from all groups surveyed that there is not enough emphasis on the importance of understanding how to drive safely around large trucks and commercial vehicles.
 This curriculum is well structured, effective and can easily be incorporated into any existing driver’s education program.
-Please contact the Tennessee Trucking Foundation to request your Copy of the Teens & Trucks DVD, Student Workbook and Lesson Plan.
+Please contact firstname.lastname@example.org at Tennessee Trucking Foundation to request your Copy of the Teens & Trucks DVD, Student Workbook and Lesson Plan.